CytronTechnologies/Arduino-RFBee/README.md

 <strong> Folder in this repo: </strong> <br/>
 1-DemoWirelessDistance<br/>
- This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/17/demo-the-wireless-communication-distance-for-rfbee-both-433mhz-and-434mhz-outdoor-and-indoor/" target="_blank">Demo the wireless communication distance for RFBee, both 433MHz and 434MHz, outdoor and indoor.</a><br/><br/>
+ This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/17/demo-the-wireless-communication-distance-for-rfbee-both-433mhz-and-434mhz-outdoor-and-indoor/" target="_blank">Demo the wireless communication distance for RFBee, both 433MHz and 434MHz, outdoor and indoor.</a><br/>
+There are subfolders which is Range_RFBee_test and RFBee ditance test slave node.<br/><br/>
 2-Computer+Arduino<br/>
 This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/01/29/wireless-communication-between-arduino-and-computer-with-rfbee/" target="_blank">Wireless Communication between Arduino and Computer with RFBee.</a><br/><br/>
 3-MultipointCommunication<br/>
-This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/04/is-multipoint-wireless-communication-between-rfbee-module-possible/" target="_blank">Is multipoint wireless communication between RFBee module possible ?</a><br/><br/>
+This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/04/is-multipoint-wireless-communication-between-rfbee-module-possible/" target="_blank">Is multipoint wireless communication between RFBee module possible ?</a><br/>
+There are two subfolders which are Different channel and same channel.
+Each subfolder cotains sketches for masterRFBee and tempRFBee.<br/><br/>
 4-MasterSlave<br/>
-This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/14/multipoint-wireless-communication-between-rfbee-master-and-slave/" target="_blank">Multipoint wireless communication between RFBee ( Master and Slave )</a><br/><br/>
+This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/04/14/multipoint-wireless-communication-between-rfbee-master-and-slave/" target="_blank">Multipoint wireless communication between RFBee ( Master and Slave )</a><br/>
+This folder contains two subfolders which are MasterNode and SlaveNode. <br/><br/>
 5-Arduino_RFBee <br/>
 This folder contains Arduino Sketches for tutorial <a href= "http://tutorial.cytron.com.my/2015/01/26/wireless-communication-between-arduino-and-rfbee/" target="_blank">Wireless Communication between Arduino using RFBee</a><br/><br/>